 This chapter describes the AR context program components, how the AR contexts are managed and how the Asynchronous Receive controller operates.
+For information regarding receive FIFO implementation, refer to Section 3.3.

-8.1 AR Context Programs
+8.1 AR DMA Context Programs

 The Asynchronous Receive DMA controller consists of two contexts for handling all asynchronous packets not handled by the physical DMA controller.
 A context program is a list of DMA descriptors used to identify buffers in host memory into which the Host Controller places received asynchronous packets.